Provide Advanced Resuscitation and Oxygen Therapy

 The course enables students to obtain advanced skills in automated external defibrillation, mechanical resuscitation and oxygen delivery and understand the fundamental principles that can be applied to save and preserve life in accordance with the Australian Resuscitation Council (ARC) Guidelines.

-On successful completion, participants will receive a nationally recognised statement of attainment in HLTAID015 Provide advanced resuscitation, valid for twelve months.
+On successful completion, participants will be issued a statement of attainment in

 Students must have the physical ability to provide resuscitation by kneeling on the floor and performing two (2) minutes of uninterrupted CPR on an adult and infant manikin.